AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

     >[!CAUTION]
     >
     >If you have not selected an [audience](../audience/about-recipients.md) for your delivery, the **[!UICONTROL Substitute from main target]** option will be greyed out and you will not be able to select substitution profiles.
+Additionally, even if a target audience is selected, for recurring type deliveries, this option will still be greyed out as the main delivery is a template.

 1. Click the **[!UICONTROL Add address]** button and specify the email address or phone number that will receive the proof.